TopazAvraham/HTTP-server-using-TCP-Socket/README.md

 ## Introduction

-This Server code is the final product of computer-networks course assignment, which I took in the 1st semester of my 2nd year at Bar Ilan University.
+This server code is the product of computer-networks course assignment, which I took in the 1st semester of my 2nd year at BIU university. <br>
 I implemeted an HTTP server on top of TCP, which handles requests from client's browsers to see specific files that sits on the server folder.
 <br>After request from client & handling from server is complete, the client can see the result in his browser.